 Step 3: The construction phase materializes the interconnection.
 This final phase usually lasts from one to two years and costs between $2m and $5m.
 Variations in costs depend on factors like project scope and location, including special considerations for environmentally sensitive areas, railway or major road crossings, and more.

-However, connecting to the pipeline is not always smooth and easy.
-In fact, there are a number of different factors that could become obstacles in the interconnection process.
+However, connecting to the pipeline is an arduous process.
+In fact, there are a number of different factors that could become obstacles to the interconnection process.
 The four factors most likely to become obstacles for interconnection are the following: